lobodol/2minutesDuPeuple/README.md

 Responsive web player for "les deux minutes du peuple".
 Demo at [www.les2minutesdupeuple.ml](http://www.les2minutesdupeuple.ml).

-This version is a from-scratch-project.
-Next release will be done with Symfony Framework 3 shiping with a cool REST API.

 ## Installation
 ### Docker installation
 Add the following line in your `/etc/hosts` file: